-Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham believe that it’s important to address the psychological impact of your hair loss.
+Simone Thomas hair loss clinic and hairdressers in Bournemouth believe that it’s important to address the psychological impact of your hair loss.
 If you’ve lost your hair, even temporarily, life will be easier if you can accept what’s happened and learn to live with your altered appearance.

 “How well you cope with looking at yourself in the mirror depends on your coping strategies, personality, self-esteem and the support around you,” says Simone, Director of Simone Thomas, who herself has suffered hair loss in the past.
 “It’s really important to try to promote positivity in your life.
 The more stressed you find yourself the worse the hair loss can be, ending up with you being in a vicious circle.”